stnderror/robotron/README.md

 A personal robot assistant for Telegram built with OpenAI.

+## Features

+- Chat with ChatGPT
+- Voice recognition with Whisper
+- Image generation with DALL·E

 ## Dependencies

 The following dependencies must be installed in your system to run Robotron: